Energy, Climate, and Technology Policy

-Fellows will contribute to our ongoing research projects on energy policy, climate policy, climate finance, and energy technology innovation, including policy implementation options to scale new clean energy technologies in the United States, pathways and policies for decarbonization in China, the interactions between policies and technologies as we move toward a decarbonized energy system, agriculture and energy policy (food vs. fuel).
+Fellows will contribute to our ongoing research projects on energy policy, climate policy, climate finance, and energy technology innovation.
+Current topics of interest include policy options to scale emerging clean energy technologies; pathways and policies for deep decarbonization; the interactions between policies and technologies as we move toward a decarbonized energy system; the role of artificial intelligence in next generation energy systems; and the tensions and the development and deployment of biofuels.

 Agriculture and Energy Policy

-Attracting Private Capital to Climate Finance
+Private Capital to Climate Finance

 Stipend

-Fellows are provided with a stipend, office space, and some support for research expenses including travel.
+Fellows are provided with a stipend, office space, and some support for research expenses, including travel.
 Postdoctoral fellows are eligible for Harvard benefits, including health insurance; predoctoral fellows and fellows who received their PhD more than five years ago may receive full or partial reimbursement for health insurance premiums.
 Interested candidates are encouraged to apply for other sources of funding.
 All applicants should clearly indicate on their application form whether they are seeking full or partial funding and indicate other potential funding sources.

 Application Requirements